tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-08-pre-heating-the-pi.md

 sudo systemctl start ssh
 ```

-Terminal is perfectly adequate from a Mac, and [Termius](https://play.google.com/store/apps/details?id=com.server.auditor.ssh.client&hl=en&gl=US) is nice for Android.
+Terminal is perfectly adequate from a Mac, and [Termius](https://play.google.com/store/apps/details?id=com.server.auditor.ssh.client&hl=en&gl=US) is a nice option for Android.

 ## Use a European time server